DavidS/talk-proposals/2017/fosdem+cfgmgmtcamp2018.md

 # Working with the Puppet Development Kit

-Abstract: Introducing the Puppet Development Kit, a new open source project to bundle the useful tools around writing and testing puppet modules:
+Abstract: Writing good modules requires one or more local ruby installs, a tool to manage those, a number of testing and quality tools, and tools to manage those, and one of the templates to get started.
+If this sounds tedious to you, there are good news: the Puppet Development Kit is a new open source tool that bundles all the useful tools around writing and testing puppet modules:

+* puppet agent's ruby
 * metadata-json-lint
 * puppet-syntax
 * puppet-lint